[?] Subscribe To This Site

 by: Anonymous

 If you were ever in a relationship rite about that.
 I am 12 and Ive been writing since I was 5.
 Because Ive never been in a relationship I listen to other music and just see how artist use different words to express breakups.
 I also sometimes watch movies and see how people handle their breakups such as: they cry, they say that they never need that person they broke up with, or they walk away and try to make it look as if they dont care and then cry.
-I hope you use these tips in the future! :D
+I hope you use these tips in the future! 😀

-Parellel Lines NEW
+Parellel Lines

 by: Isaac Nathan Fahrenheit